ahmadhabibi14/vftalk/README.md

 - [ ] Deploy to server
 - [x] Add MariaDB to docker-compose
 - [ ] Use docker-mailserver for SMTP in production
-- [ ] User can edit profile picture
+- [x] User can edit profile picture
+- [ ] Image editor for update profile picture, specify for 1:1 ratio